UBCO-COSC499-Summer-2024/Project-Starter/docs/plan/ProjectProposal.md

 ## Tech Stack
-> Identify the “tech stack” you are using.
-This includes the technology the user is using to interact with your software (e.g., a web browser, an iPhone, any smartphone, etc.), the technology required to build the interface of your software, the technology required to handle the logic of your software (which may be part of the same framework as the technology for the interface), the technology required to handle any data storage, and the programming language(s) involved.
-You may also need to use an established API, in which case, say what that is.
-(Please don’t attempt to build your API in this course as you will need years of development experience to do it right.)
-You can explain your choices in a paragraph, in a list of bullet points, or a table.
-Just make sure you identify the full tech stack.
-> For each choice you make, provide a short justification based on the current trends in the industry.
-For example, don’t choose an outdated technology because you learned it in a course.
-Also, don’t choose a technology because one of the team members knows it well.
-You need to make choices that are good for the project and that meet the client’s needs, otherwise, you will be asked to change those choices.
-Consider risk analysis.

 - Frontend: We chose to use React.js as our frontend, as it is the most popular front-end framework and has many plug-ins.
 It is also simple to get hands-on for basic usage.
 - CSS Library: We chose to use Tailwind for our CSS library, as it has very good documentation and makes CSS editing much easier with pre-built classes.